 You can’t imagine our gratitude.
 It can be very cold and lonely here and it’s heartwarming to know that there are still people that care about us. -- Adrian.
 (Canada)

 Activist, author, educator, humanitarian, I founded and have self-financed Luna-Rose Prisoner Support on tenacity, hard work and determination to not abandon broken people to walk the darkest road of their lives alone.
 I offer trauma-informed counselling, psychological first aid, advocacy, logistical and material support, and the most basic of human rights: a human connection to keep isolated people in the web of humanity.

-When I’m not connecting with inmates, bringing advocacy, food counselling and hope, I'm liaising with inmates’ families, offering trauma-informed support to many family members as well as inmates, lobbying Embassies to support their citizens or responding to enquiries or curating Bangkwang prisoner artwork exhibits with all proceeds going to artist-inmates, I work my ass off in Canada to save my own funds to finance this humanitarian mission and to solicit donations.
+When I’m not connecting with inmates, bringing advocacy, food counselling and hope, I'm liaising with inmates’ families, offering trauma-informed support to many family members as well as inmates, lobbying Embassies to support their citizens, responding to enquiries, curating Bangkwang prisoner artwork exhibits with all proceeds going to artist-inmates.
+In Canada, I work my ass off to save my own funds to finance this humanitarian mission and to solicit donations.
 I lobby our government to do a better job supporting incarcerated Canadians to get the every basics of medical attention, food and psychosocial support is worth funding.
-I speak to groups and schools about the War on Drugs; Minimum Standards of Prisoner Treatment (Mandela Rules); prisoner mental health; human rights and the impacts of incarceration on foreigners in Thai prisons; the importance of human connection and radical compassion; and, dignity and justice for all marginalized people.
+I speak to groups and schools about the War on Drugs; Minimum Standards of Prisoner Treatment (Mandela Rules); prisoner mental health; human rights and the impacts of incarceration on foreigners in Thai prisons; the importance of human connection and radical compassion; and, dignity and justice for all.